parkjan4/DietOptimization/README.md

 ## Project Structure

-The project has the following folder (and file) structure:
+The `project/` directory has the following folder (and file) structure:

 * `data/`.
 Directory containing cleaned and parsed data.
     * `aggregateData.csv` CSV file listing each recipe row by row and its nutritional content.
 Original data was accessed via Yummly API.